Central Area Partnership meeting minutes

 - Identified potential 'not spots' across the country which will use emergency services masts in rural areas

-Ruth Dyble will be writing to all Parish and Town Councils to make them aware of the ten year Census will will take place in 2021.
+Ruth Dyble will be writing to all Parish and Town Councils to make them aware of the ten year Census which will take place in 2021.
 The team are particularly keen in accessing those hard to reach members of the community (veterans, migrant workers, the elderly and non digitally active).

 The new Census will include a question about being a veteran.
 They are anticipating 70 percent completion of the Census online.
 Information will be available in different languages.